aimeejulia/ecobasa/Website Texts.md

 May the force be with you!
 ------------
-You know, young padavan, if you offer your lifetime and creative energy to this noble endevour, the universe will assist to create coincidences to make your whishes come into reality!
+You know, young padavan, if you offer your lifetime and creative energy to this noble endevour, the universe will assist to create coincidences to make your wishes come into reality!
-Just trust and be careful what you whish for ;)
+Just trust and be careful what you wish for ;)
 Good energies to everyone on the road, enjoy the trip!